eosnetworkfoundation/product/api-http/proposals/http-plugin.md

 http-category-address = producer_ro,/tmp/absolute_unix_path.sock
 http-category-address = wallet,./relative/unix_path.sock
 http-category-address = snapshot_rw,./relative/unix_path.sock
-http-category-address = get_info,http-server-address             # means 0.0.0.0:8080
 http-category-address = trace_api,                               # disable
 ````

-The corresponding environment variables to configure the addresses will be something like `HTTP_CATEGORY_SERVER_CHAIN_RO`, `HTTP_CATEGORY_SERVER_NET_RO`.

-For backward compatibility, the default addresses would be "http-server-address" for all categories except `node` that are not explicitly configured.
-For `node` category, it would be available
-for all listened addresses.
-Furthermore, we don't suggest the node category to be user configurable.
+For the node category, it is NOT user configurable because it will be available for all listened http addresses.

+For backward compatibility, the HTTP category facility has to be opted in by specifying `http-server-address = http-category-address` explicitly.
+When `http-server-address = http-category-address`, all the unspecified categories are considered disabled.
+In addition, `http-server-address = http-category-address`
+connot be specified together with a non-empty `unix-socket-path`.

 All existing configuration options in the http plugin apply to all handlers for all addresses; this includes the `http-threads` option.
 This means all handlers share the same thread pool.